anirudhb123/Online-Auction-Optimization/README.md

 In this project, we implement and simulate two algorithms for online auctions that are defined in our paper:

-1. **Myopic Algorithm:** Uses a UCB-style CTR prediction approach to optimize bids (assumes autobidders are myopic)
+1. **Myopic Algorithm:** Uses a UCB-style CTR prediction approach to optimize bids and assumes autobidders are myopic (seek to maximize their value in only that specific round)
-2. **Non-Myopic Algorithm:** Balances exploration and exploitation in CTR prediction to optimize bids over a longer horizon (assumes autobidders are non-myopic)
+2. **Non-Myopic Algorithm:** Balances exploration and exploitation in CTR prediction to optimize bids over a longer horizon and assumes autobidders are non-myopic (seek to maximize their value across all rounds)

 ## Usage